Arthroscopic Shoulder Instability Repair

 It is common to have swelling and/or bruising after surgery.
 This is caused by bleeding and is expected.
 The bruising may start out black-red-purple and will change to a yellowish-green color as it fades over a few weeks.
 The bruising may go down the arm.
 You may also have some swelling in your hand which should go away; squeezing a ball or making a fist repeatedly will help with this.
 In time, the swelling will go away.

 You may need help with your daily activities, so it is a good idea to have family and friends around to help you.
-You will have some mild to moderate shoulder discomfort.
+You will have some mild to moderate elbow discomfort.
 You will be provided a prescription for pain pills after the surgery.
 Please take your pills as directed and remember to use ice or your cooling device to help reduce pain.
 If you have pain that your pain pills do not take care of, please contact my office.

 Nausea and Vomiting